-Patients with a yeast infection are usually looking for fast relief from their symptoms, which can include vaginal itching, vaginal soreness, pain or discomfort during intercourse or while urinating, or clumpy or watery vaginal discharge.
+Patients experiencing a yeast infection often seek quick relief from symptoms such as vaginal itching, soreness, discomfort during intercourse or urination, and clumpy or watery discharge.

 Commonly prescribed antifungal medications for a yeast infection include: